EthanUltra/IT-Ticketing-System/README.md

 ## CV Description

 > Designed and built a full-stack role-based IT help desk system using React, Node.js, PostgreSQL, and Docker.
 Features ticket lifecycle management, role-based access control (USER / AGENT / ADMIN), JWT authentication with refresh token rotation, internal agent notes, audit logging, and a real-time-style comment system.
+> Note: The backend is hosted on Render free tier.
+The first request may take ~30 seconds due to cold start.